timsukamtoh/timsukamtoh/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a personal script using pandas, repo to be published soon
-- 🌱 I’m currently learning about machine learning
+- 🌱 I’m currently learning about machine learning!
-- 🤔 I’m looking for help with learning Solidity!
 - 💬 Ask me about my experience with Rithm School
 - 📫 How to reach me: timothysukamtoh@gmail.com
 - 😄 Pronouns: he/him/his